haohanyang/swedish-vocabulary-helper/README.md

 Update `.clasp.json` according to your Apps Script ID(in the settings page), Spreadsheet ID and GCP Project Id.

-Run the command to install dependencies and push the local code to remote
+Run the command to install dependencies, log in with your Google account and push the local code to remote
 ```
 npm i
+npm run login
 npm run push
 ```